 This dough can also be used to make ciabatta or buns.
 It uses the poolish method and requires more water than conventional all-purpose flour.
 To see master baker Craig Ponsford demonstrate his techniques for making this dough, see our video of Craig making ciabatta.

 It takes a little planning ahead, but the tender whole-wheat tastiness at the end is well worth it!
-The envelope folding can be built around other kitchen tasks, like making pizza sauce or catching up on Downton Abbey.
+The folding of the dough can be built around other kitchen tasks, like making pizza sauce or catching up on television.
 This dough also keeps well when stored in a tightly sealed container in the fridge, so you can make a big batch on the weekend and have ready-to-bake pizza dough for the rest of the week.

 Whole Grain Pizza Dough

 - pinch of instant yeast (about ¼ teaspoon)

 - ½ cup plus 2 tablespoons lukewarm-to-hot water (75-130 degrees F)

 - 1 cup + 2 tablespoons Community Grains Hard Red Winter Wheat Flour